-For many, part of finding a property in Malta and the actual move can involve the moving of your household pets.
+For many, part of finding a property in Malta and the actual move be it by Air Malta or otherwise can involve the moving of your household pets.
 In is important to take this into consideration and prepare accordingly.

 New rules introduced in January 2012 look to bring Malta in line with other EU countries.
 Malta is considered very low risk for rabies although some basic rules apply and are outlined below.